Cart 0

 Lab-grown yellow diamonds are identical to natural diamonds in terms of chemical composition, crystal structure, and physical properties.
 The only difference lies in their origin: natural diamonds form in the earth over millions of years, while lab-grown diamonds are created in a few weeks under controlled conditions.
 Lab-grown diamonds are generally more affordable and offer perfect ethical traceability.

-Question 2: Which yellow stone offers the best value for money for an engagement ring?
+Question 2: Which yellow gemstone offers the best value for money for an engagement ring?

-Yellow diamonds (hardness 10/10) and yellow sapphires (hardness 9/10) are perfectly suited for daily wear without special precautions.
-Citrine, imperial topaz, and heliodor (hardness 7-8/10) are also suitable for regular use with reasonable care.
-On the other hand, sphene (hardness 5-5.5/10) is fragile and requires significant precautions to avoid scratches and impacts.
+Yellow diamonds (hardness 10/10) and yellow sapphires (hardness 9/10) are perfectly suited to everyday wear without any special precautions.
+Citrine, imperial topaz, and heliodor (hardness 7–8/10) are also suitable for regular wear with reasonable care.
+By contrast, sphene (hardness 5–5.5/10) is delicate and requires significant precautions to avoid scratches and impacts.

-Question 4: How do you know if a yellow diamond's color is of good quality?
+Question 4: How can you tell if a yellow diamond’s color is high quality?

-For yellow diamonds, the GIA classification ranges from "Faint" (very pale yellow) to "Fancy Vivid" (intense yellow).
-The "Fancy Intense" and "Fancy Vivid" categories are the most sought after because they offer rich and saturated color.
-The more intense and pure the color (without undesirable brownish or greenish nuances), the more valuable the yellow diamond will be.
-A GIA certificate guarantees precise color evaluation.
+For yellow diamonds, the GIA grading scale ranges from “Faint” (very pale yellow) to “Fancy Vivid” (intense yellow).
+“Fancy Intense” and “Fancy Vivid” are the most sought-after categories because they offer a rich, saturated color.
+The more intense and pure the color (without undesirable brownish or greenish undertones), the more valuable the yellow diamond will be.
+A GIA certificate guarantees an accurate assessment of the color.

-Question 5: Can you wear a citrine ring every day?
+Question 5: Can you wear a ring with a citrine every day?

-Yes, citrine with a hardness of 7/10 can be worn daily if you take a few simple precautions.
-Avoid violent impacts and remove your ring during intensive manual activities or work.
-A protective setting with solid prongs will also help preserve the stone.
+Yes, citrine, with a hardness of 7/10, can be worn daily if you take a few simple precautions.
+Avoid hard impacts, and remove your ring during intensive manual activities or work.
+A protective setting with sturdy prongs will also help preserve the stone.
 With these basic precautions, a citrine can last a lifetime.

-Question 6: Which metal to choose to enhance a yellow stone?
+Question 6: Which metal should you choose to showcase a yellow gemstone?

-18-karat yellow gold creates magnificent tone-on-tone harmony with yellow stones, amplifying their golden warmth.
-White gold or platinum create elegant contrast that highlights the stone's color.
-Rose gold can also work with some yellow stones with warm nuances like imperial topaz.
-The choice depends on your personal preferences and desired style.
+18-carat yellow gold creates a beautiful tone-on-tone harmony with yellow gemstones, enhancing their golden warmth.
+White gold or platinum creates an elegant contrast that highlights the stone’s color.
+Rose gold can also work with certain yellow gemstones with warm undertones, such as imperial topaz.
+The choice depends on your personal preferences and the style you’re looking for.

-Question 7: Do yellow stones symbolize something particular?
+Question 7: Do yellow gemstones symbolize anything in particular?

-Yellow stones traditionally symbolize joy, energy, optimism, and light.
-They also represent wisdom, prosperity, and warmth of relationships.
+Yellow gemstones traditionally symbolize joy, energy, optimism, and light.
+They also represent wisdom, prosperity, and the warmth of relationships.
 In many cultures, yellow is associated with the sun and vitality.
-For an engagement ring, a yellow stone expresses luminous, joyful love full of positive energy, perfect for celebrating a radiant engagement.
+For an engagement ring, a yellow stone expresses a bright, joyful love filled with positive energy—perfect for celebrating a radiant commitment.

-Question 8: How to maintain a ring with a yellow stone?
+Question 8: How do you care for a ring set with a yellow gemstone?

-For yellow diamonds and sapphires, regular cleaning with warm soapy water and a soft brush is sufficient.
-For more delicate stones like citrine and heliodor, avoid ultrasonic cleaners and sudden temperature changes.
-Sphene requires very gentle cleaning only with warm water and a soft cloth.
-Have prongs checked regularly by a professional jeweler to ensure stone security.
+For yellow diamonds and yellow sapphires, regular cleaning with warm soapy water and a soft brush is sufficient.
+For more delicate gemstones such as citrine and heliodor, avoid ultrasonic cleaners and sudden temperature changes.
+Sphene requires very gentle cleaning using only lukewarm water and a soft cloth.
+Have the prongs checked regularly by a professional jeweler to ensure the stone is secure.

-Question 9: Where to find engagement rings with ethical yellow diamonds?
+Question 9: Where can you find engagement rings with ethical yellow diamonds?

-Lab-grown yellow diamonds represent the most ethical and traceable option.
-At Lauredi, we offer certified lab-grown yellow diamonds, combining exceptional beauty and responsible commitment.
-Our 18-karat gold rings with yellow diamonds offer complete transparency on the origin and quality of each stone.
+Lab-grown yellow diamonds are the most ethical and traceable option.
+At Lauredi, we offer certified lab-grown yellow diamonds, combining exceptional beauty with a responsible commitment.
+Our 18-carat gold rings set with yellow diamonds provide complete transparency on the origin and quality of every stone.